SonarSource/sonar-php/sonar-php-plugin/src/main/resources/static/documentation.md

 The best way to deactivate an individual issue you don't intend to fix is to mark it "Won't Fix" or "False Positive" through the Sonar UI.

 If you need to deactivate a rule (or all rules) for an entire file, then issue exclusions are the way to go.
-But if you only want to deactivate a rule across a subset of a file - all the lines of a method or a class - you can use a PHPDoc comment `/* @SuppressWarnings("php:S2077") */` or an annotation `#[SuppressWarnings("php:S2077")]`.
+But if you only want to deactivate a rule across a subset of a file - all the lines of a method or a class - you can use a PHPDoc comment `/* @SuppressWarnings("php:S2077") */` or an attribute `#[SuppressWarnings("php:S2077")]`.

 ## Analyze php.ini Files